 The design is difficult to work with

 Detects just about everything

 Another kingpin of DIY, Black and Decker’s line laser/stud finder is good enough for professional contractors.
 BLACK+DECKER Line Laser Stud Finder is more than a simple stud finder.
 It has an auto-leveling interior line laser, making it a handy 2-in-1 tool for all of your DIY needs.
 The stud detector measures through most types of drywall, can detect through ceilings and is accurate to a high degree.
-You can use both features at the same time and can be used for typical stud detection as well as measurements and leveling.
+You can use both features at the same time and can be used for typical stud detection as well as measurements and leveling like a measuring tape would do.
 The stud finder detects wood studs, wood beams, metal studs, and live AC wires with its patented technology, and everything is displayed on the easy-to-read LCD screen.

 Laser liner works perfectly